Cale Yarborough Motorsports

 Cale Yarborough Motorsports was a NASCAR Winston Cup Series team that ran from 1987 to 2000.
+The team accomplished 13 top fives, 32 top 10s and three poles in total.

 Ownership

-In 1986, The Race Hill Farms owner Jack Beebe sold his No. 47 Team to Cale Yarborough who wanted to drive part-time.
+In 1986, the Race Hill Farms owner Jack Beebe sold his No. 47 Team to Cale Yarborough, who wanted to drive part-time.
 He bought the team and switched car numbers from 47 to 29.

 During the 1988 season, Yarborough split time in the 29 car with Dale Jarrett, who had one top-ten finish in nineteen starts.
 Following Yarborough's retirement, Jarrett was named the full-time driver for 1989, as he posted two top-five finishes and finished 24th in points.
 Hardee's left at the end of the season, and was replaced by Phillips 66/TropArtic and Jarrett was replaced by Dick Trickle in the now No. 66 car.
 Trickle posted two top-fives and won his only career pole at Dover International Speedway, finishing 24th in points.
 Trickle began 1991 with Yarborough, but left after four races.
 Lake Speed took over as his immediate replacement, and had three top-ten qualifying efforts.
 Despite an eleventh-place run at the Busch 500, Speed left and was replaced for the duration of the season by Dorsey Schroeder, Chuck Bown, and Randy LaJoie.